-When you launch the Kontakt application in the installation directory, Kontakt will start as a stand-alone program that provides its own application menu.
-In this mode, Kontakt will receive MIDI data from one or more ports of a MIDI interface and send audio signals directly to your audio interface.
-This can be very useful if you don't need the additional functionality of a full-blown sequencer environment, for instance when you're using Kontakt as a live performance instrument or as a sampling host on a stand-alone computer.
-Also, when you are creating or editing complex sample libraries yourself, using the stand- alone version is often easier than opening Kontakt in a DAW or sequencer.
+When you launch the KONTAKT application in the installation directory, KONTAKT will start as a stand-alone program that provides its own application menu.
+In this mode, KONTAKT will receive MIDI data from one or more ports of a MIDI interface and send audio signals directly to your audio interface.
+This can be very useful if you don't need the additional functionality of a full-blown sequencer environment, for instance when you're using KONTAKT as a live performance instrument or as a sampling host on a stand-alone computer.
+Also, when you are creating or editing complex sample libraries yourself, using the stand- alone version is often easier than opening KONTAKT in a DAW or sequencer.

-When you start Kontakt in stand-alone mode for the first time, both audio and MIDI will need to be configured.
-In order to make Kontakt receive MIDI notes from your keyboard and play sound in response, you will first have to tell it which hardware it should use.
+When you start KONTAKT in stand-alone mode for the first time, both audio and MIDI will need to be configured.
+In order to make KONTAKT receive MIDI notes from your keyboard and play sound in response, you will first have to tell it which hardware it should use.
 This is done via the Options dialog, which should appear automatically upon the first start.

-You can also open this dialog at any time by clicking on File menu at the top of the main window and then selecting Options.
-This is the central place for configuring all aspects of Kontakt's user interface and its sample playback engine.
+You can also open this dialog at any time by clicking on the Options button at the top of the main window.
+This is the central place for configuring all aspects of KONTAKT's user interface and its sample playback engine.
 For more information, refer to Options Dialog.